-- 1. Disputed Grade: A student who questions a grade received in a course must first address him/herself to the instructor or examiner submitting the grade in question.
+1. Disputed Grade: A student who questions a grade received in a course must first address him/herself to the instructor or examiner submitting the grade in question.
 If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he must petition the DMin Director.
 If the disputed grade is based on written work, the DMin Director will appoint a second examiner to provide an opinion.
+If the disputed grade is not based on written work, the DMin Director will appoint a second examiner to provide an opinion.
 If the disputed grade is not based on written work, the DMin Director will appoint a committee of two to investigate and report back to the DMin Director.
 If the student is not satisfied with action taken at the level of the DMin Director, s/he should approach the TST GCTS Director to seek a resolution.
-The student has the right of Final Appeal to the GSC, which will appoint an Appeals Committee under the provisions of §A11 of the 2015-16 Graduate Conjoint Degree Handbook. - 2.
-Disputed Decision of the Independent Learning Plan Evaluation Committee, Comprehensive Examining Committee, or Thesis Proposal Committee: In respect to the matters named above, the student has recourse first to the DMin Director.
+The student has the right of Final Appeal to the GSC, which will appoint an Appeals Committee under the provisions of §A11 of the Graduate Conjoint Degree Handbook.

+2. Disputed Decision of the Independent Learning Plan Evaluation Committee, Comprehensive Examining Committee, or Thesis Proposal Committee: In respect to the matters named above, the student has recourse first to the DMin Director.
 If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he has the right of Final Appeal to the Academic Committee of the CSM, which will appoint an Appeals Committee.
-The student has the right of Final Appeal under the provisions of section of §A11 of the 2015-16 Graduate Conjoint Degree Handbook. - 3.
-Disputed Evaluation of the Thesis: The student may appeal the evaluation of a thesis to the GSC Appeals Committee under the provisions of §A11 of the 2015-16 Graduate Conjoint Degree Handbook. - Regulation on limitations.
+The student has the right of Final Appeal under the provisions of section of §A11 of the 2015-16 Graduate Conjoint Degree Handbook.

+3. Disputed Evaluation of the Thesis: The student may appeal the evaluation of a thesis to the GSC Appeals Committee under the provisions of §A11 of the Graduate Conjoint Degree Handbook.

+• Regulation on limitations.
 The student must begin the process of appeal no later than three months after receiving the ruling, evaluation, or grade in question.

 The GCTS Appeals Committee.
-For more information see §A11 of the 2015-2016 Graduate Conjoint Degree Handbook.
+For more information see §A11 of the Graduate Conjoint Degree Handbook.